 For fruits growers

 Seasonal tours of key orchards and citrus production territories in Japan.
 Focus on varities discovery, horticulture technics and tools, post-harvest processing, conservation, transformation, pre-harvest key activities, pruning, fertilizing, pest controlling.
 Meet growers, technicians and agro engineers.
-Develop a deep understanding of Japan’s key agricultural product ecosystem and enjoy the food culture of rural Japan on the way.
+Visit facilities.
+Develop a deep understanding of Japan’s key fruit production ecosystem and enjoy the food culture of provincial Japan on the way.

 For fruits transformers

 From orchards to consumers, discover processing methods, pressing facilities, processed fruits usages, traditional products and newly developed products, culinary and food industry usages, specialty stores outlet shop designing and services practices.

 Discover citrus usages and deepen your knowledge of Japanese cuisine in the production regions.